-Consequently, each element of the non-linear sub-grid stress tensor, $\tau^{NL}_{ij}$, can be visualized as the sum or difference of the coefficients of the basis matrices.
-Fig. \ref{fig:nonlinear_stress_BFS} illustrates the visualization of the normalized x-direction velocity, the Smagorinsky coefficient, and each component of the non-linear sub-grid stress tensor predicted by the sub-grid closure model at $t= 0.02s$.
-In LES simulation with the conventional Smagorinsky model, $C_s$, is predetermined before the simulation to model the viscous effect of sub-grid scale eddies, and every mesh point in the computational domain has the same $C_s$ value, which remains fixed throughout the simulation.
+Figure \ref{fig:Smagorinsky_BFS} illustrates the visualization of the normalized $x$-direction velocity and the Smagorinsky coefficient predicted by the subgrid closure model at $t= 0.02s$.
+In LES simulation with the conventional Smagorinsky model, $C_s$ is predetermined before the simulation to model the viscous effect of subgrid-scale eddies, and every mesh point in the computational domain has the same $C_s$ value, which remains fixed throughout the simulation.
 This often leads to excessive dissipation in the viscous sub-layer region near walls where wall viscosity is already strong enough to damp the eddies.
 Furthermore, flow state predictions near vortices with high local shear can be inaccurate due to this over-dissipation.
-In contrast, the ML-5k adaptively adjusts $C_s$ during the simulation to tune the sub-grid dissipation.
+In contrast, the ML-5k adaptively adjusts $C_s$ during the simulation to tune the subgrid dissipation.
+This is possible because our ML subgrid closure model can learn the optimal amount of local subgrid dissipation to minimize the ground truth error.
 Specifically, the ML-5k model predicts smaller $C_s$ values in the near-wall regions compared to the areas farther from the walls.
 In addition, the model predicts lower $C_s$ value near the vortices where local shear is high due to rapid velocity changes around the vortex cores.
-This adaptive adjustment of $C_s$ reduces the dissipation caused by the sub-grid eddies, thereby decreasing errors within the near-wall region and region upstream of the step as shown in Fig. \ref{fig:Flowfield_BFS}.
-We also observe that the non-linear stress components exhibit large absolute values near the separation region and vortices, where the Smagorinsky coefficient is small and, consequently, the stress predicted by the linear eddy viscosity model is also small.
-This indicates that our model can effectively identify regions with high values or sudden changes in strain rate, where the Boussinesq approximation \cite{boussinesq1877essai} of linear eddy viscosity is challenged.
-In addition, the shear stress terms, $\tau^{NL}_{xy}$ and $\tau^{NL}_{yx}$, are predicted to exhibit much larger magnitude in the negative direction compared to the normal stress terms, $\tau^{NL}_{xx}$ and $\tau^{NL}_{yy}$, near vortices.
-This demonstrates that our model effectively responds to the non-linear and complex turbulent interactions around vortices, including the non-linear momentum exchange between the $x$- and $y$-direction velocity components and backscatter.
-It is notable that such complex sub-grid learning is extracted despite our model being exposed to a training dataset solely comprised of sampled velocity time-series across the domain.
+This adaptive adjustment of $C_s$ reduces the dissipation caused by the subgrid eddies, thereby decreasing errors within the near-wall region and the region upstream of the step as shown in Fig. \ref{fig:Flowfield_BFS}.
+It is notable that such complex subgrid learning is extracted despite our model being exposed to a training dataset solely comprised of sampled velocity time-series across the domain.

-\subsection{Generalization to new geometries}
+\subsubsection{Generalization to new geometries}